xxcordeau/TIL/README.md

 There are two ways you can set up an approval.
 You can set up approvals through the workflow editor or the approvals view for your business project.
 Setting up an approval process can help your team standardize and adhere to effective governance to minimize risk when delivering work.

-Your team may need approval for issues as part of your business process before they can move to the next status in their workflow.
+Your team may need approval for issues as part of your business process before they can move to the next status in their workflow

 Before you can set up approvals, you’ll need to have transitions set for each status.
 Learn more about how to set up transitions